sbmpost/AutoRaise/README.md

   - ignoreApps: Comma separated list of apps for which you would like to disable focus/raise.

+  - ignoreTitles: Comma separated list of window titles (a title can be an ICU regular expression) for which you would like to disable focus/raise.

   - stayFocusedBundleIds: Comma separated list of app bundle identifiers that shouldn't lose focus even when hovering the mouse over another window.

   - disableKey: Set to control, option or disabled.
 This will temporarily disable AutoRaise while holding the specified key.
 The default is control.